rondorkerin/OpenSync/README.md

 Action: Add a line to my spreadsheet in Google Sheets
 ```

-Each company above has built an interface for users to map triggers to actions in some way.
+Each API Integration Platform company listed above has built an interface for users to map triggers to actions in some way.
 Each one of these companies has built their own collection of "API Connectors" which provide a high level interface for users to interact with APIs.
-And I argue that everyone is doing redundant work building these connectors, which is why we need an open connector specification!
-That's OpenSync!
+A lot of work is being duplicated.

 ### What is an API connector?